 04 of 06

 Most of the major hospitals have cafeterias or cafes that serve food to the public.
 And along Fannin Street, there are fast food chain restaurants like Chipotle, Salata and Subway that will do in a pinch.
-But if you're looking for something fast and high-quality, here are two great local spots to try.
+But if you're looking for something fast and high-quality, you can't beat Houston's Famous Deli.

-Houston’s Famous Deli is great if you want a fast sandwich.
+This spot is great if you want a fast sandwich.
 The restaurant's large parking lot and efficient counter mean you can get in and out quickly without much hassle.
 And the low prices and high quality make it worth the trip.
-For less than $10 you can get a 6-inch sandwich, chips and a drink, and kids' meals are $2 before tax.
+For less than $10 you can get a 6-inch sandwich, chips and a drink, and kids' meals are $3 before tax.

 Tip: Be sure to try to the King's Muffaletta, a local favorite.